History of the University of Missouri: Early 20th century

 In 1908 the world's first journalism school was opened at MU.
 It became notable for its "Missouri Method" of teaching.
 In 1911, MU held the first Homecoming at the football game between MU and the University of Kansas.
 The University of Missouri School of Music was founded in 1917 as the Department of Music.
 After World War II universities around the country grew at an extraordinary pace and MU was no exception.
 This was due, in part, to the G.I.
 Bill which allowed veterans to attend college with the assistance of the federal government.
 It was also during this time that the nickname "Mizzou" was first used.

 The usage of the term "Mizzou" was first recorded in a campus yell that used the phrase "Mizzou, Rah, Rah."
 The commonly accepted origin is that the word is a shortened version of the university's (then-known as the Missouri State University) initials, MSU.
 When said quickly the initials can be morphed into the affectionate nickname: Mizzou.
 The name stuck and now is commonly used interchangeably among students, alumni and the residents of Columbia with the newer initials, MU.

 From segregation to integration

-Events at the University of Missouri were instrumental in the desegregation of universities and schools nationwide.
 In 1935, four graduates of Lincoln University—a traditionally black school about 30 miles (50 km) away in Jefferson City, Missouri—were denied admission to MU's graduate school.
 One of the students, Lloyd L. Gaines, brought his case to the United States Supreme Court.
 On December 12, 1938, in the landmark 6–2 decision, Missouri ex rel.
 Gaines v.
 Canada, the court ordered the state of Missouri to admit Gaines to MU's law school or provide a facility of equal stature.
 Gaines, however, disappeared in Chicago on March 19, 1939, under mysterious circumstances.
 The university granted Gaines a posthumous honorary law degree in May 2006.

 Undergraduate divisions were integrated by court order in 1950, when the university was compelled to admit African Americans to courses that were not offered at Lincoln University.